Deploy a DaemonSet in a Karpenter context

 How to ensure your DaemonSet is well deployed when you are using Karpenter.

 Karpenter is a great way to cut your AWS bill.
-It provides an easy and flexible way to scale and optimize your resource consumption.
-But there is a known issue with capacity planning when you deploy DaemonSets.
-In this guide, I will present the issue and explain how to avoid it by using Priority Class.
+It provides a simple and flexible way to scale and optimize your resource consumption.
+But there is a known issue with capacity planning when deploying DaemonSets.
+In this guide, we will explore this issue and demonstrate how to resolve it using PriorityClass.

 What is a DaemonSet?